 3. Choose a platform to invest with

-- Brokers & CLX IPSA trading platforms.
+- Brokers & trading platforms.
 When trading with an online broker, you gain the benefit of easy-to-use investing tools that allow you to trade quickly and inexpensively.
 If you’re a self-starter, this will likely be the most advantageous trading method for you.
 If you want more help, though, you might want to try a different approach.
 Online brokers don’t provide much in the way of personally customised investment advice.

 - Robo advisors.
 Robo advisors execute trades automatically, through the use of algorithms.
 In addition to offering this low-cost automated function, some robo advisors will also allow you to discuss your investment strategy with a human being.
 Robo advisors don’t usually offer the same level of investment guidance that a top financial advisor does, though.